 The old Elbe Tunnel was listed as landmarked building in 2003 and was furthermore, on the occasion of it´s 100th birthday, honored as „historical landmark of engineer architecture in Germany“ by the Federal Chamber of Engineers and the Hamburg engineering chamber construction.

 Recently visiting the old Elbe Tunnel has become quite difficult, due to several conructions going on.
-Currently the east tube is being refurbished with the west tube to follow end of 2019.
+Currently the east tube is being refurbished with the west tube to follow starting in June 2019.

 The protestant St. Michaelis Church, often affectionately called "Michel" by locals, is not only Hamburg's largest church; but also one of the most famous landmarks of the city.
 The 132m high tower of the curch is visible from almost any point of the city.
 Often the Michel was the first building sailors saw when they arrived at their home port Hamburg, so to them the Michel was a landmark and symbol for home.